kicsipixel/draganddrop/README.md

-## Drag and Drop on macOS with Swift 3
+## Drag and Drop on macOS with Swift 4.2 or 5

 A simple Cocoa app accepts .xml files and print the paths.
 NSImageView image method was created by [PaintCode](https://www.paintcodeapp.com).

 I have rewrote from the base following the [article](https://www.appcoda.com/macos-image-uploader-app/).
 For more details, please visit the [website](https://www.appcoda.com/)

 Screen shot:

 ![screen shot](draganddrop.png)